orion3dnan2/BuildInspectionMonitor1/replit.md

 - Responsive layout with sidebar navigation
 - Professional forms with validation messages
 - Data tables with pagination and search
+- Quick login cards on login page for testing

 ## Project Structure